SimonGhost1012/Toolbox/README.md

 6. Run The Main Batch File.

 # 🖥️ Tested On
-This Program Has Been Tested On Windows 10/11.
+This Batch File Has Been Tested On Windows 10/11.

 # 🖥️ Requirements
 Scoop , Curl , [7-Zip](https://7-zip.com/download.html) For Updating The Software On V1.7+